0kogu/followup-automation-v2/README.md

 ## Future enhancements

+- Create a request to list all managers' ID's
 - Scheduling the script in the cloud
 - Use Telegram API to automate the sending of follow ups